Kaicastledine/arm_reverse_engineering_exercises/arm/array_of_strings_arm.md

 ```0000bf0c         add        r1, sp, #0x18```

-This should be the address of our first elmement.
+This should be the address of our first element.

 Load 0 into ```r2``` :